-Presenting in Columbia and Kansas City
+Presenting in Columbia, Kansas City and St. Louis

 Youth Suicide Prevention: Changes in Thinking and Tailored Interventions

 Bill Geis, PhD is a clinical psychologist in Kansas City, MO.
 He specializes in clinical psychology.

 Upon completion of this workshop participants will be able to….

 1) state changes in current youth suicide prevention thinking, including the difference between suicide ideation and lethal risk, differences in risk factors in different school settings, the importance of promoting help-seeking in youth prevention and common barriers that students report in being unwilling to seek help if they feel suicidal.

 2) identify they key factors in causing lethal suicide risk and the treatments that are available to address these risks,